Skip to main content

 For example, in 1870, Barnet Solomon Cohen of 9 Magdalen Row, Whitechapel was leasing out 89-91 Mansell Street, Whitechapel.

-These complement our wider deed collection.
-For further information please refer to our Title Deeds user guide.
+Explore our wider deed collection by reading our Title Deeds user guide.